Sleeper train from Krakow to Budapest

 Standard sleeper set up as a 2-berth, with blind down & washstand open.
 Each room can be used with 1, 2 or 3 beds.
 Enlarge photo.

-Deluxe sleepers are similar to standard ones, but with a bit more floorspace & compact shower & toilet instead of washstand.
+Deluxe sleepers are similar to standard ones, but with a bit more floorspace & shower & toilet instead of washstand.

 Just like a hotel, the corridor in a Comfortline sleeping-car.
 There's a shower at end of the corridor for standard sleeper passengers.